toptechtips/toptechtips.github.io/_posts/2019-06-12-how-to-build-a-budget-pc-for-gaming-and-work.md

 If possible, I'd recommend spending the extra £40 and getting the Ryzen 5 2400G because:
 * More Threads and better multi-core performance
-* higher cpu benchmark scores - [Ryzen 5 2400G benchmark comparison](https://www.eurogamer.net/articles/digitalfoundry-2018-ryzen-3-2200-g-ryzen-5-2400g-review)
+* higher cpu benchmark scores - [Ryzen 5 2400G benchmark comparison](https://www.eurogamer.net/articles/digitalfoundry-2018-ryzen-3-2200-g-ryzen-5-2400g-review), [1440p Gaming on Ryzen 2400G](https://youtu.be/8cz4EkAFOWs)
 * Better gaming performance - [Ryzen 2400G vs 2200G games test](https://www.youtube.com/watch?v=I74BOOf7BVY)

 The GPU performance of Ryzen 2400G is comparable (and sometimes better) than Nvidia's GT 1030 (£60+).
 Obviously, you won't be able to play most GPU intensive games past Low/720p settings at 40+ fps.

-If you want to get quite a bit more performance, the next step up would be AMD's RX 5 series or Nvidia's 1050 upwards, which all start at £100+, but lets be honest - at this point you'd probably rather spend a bit more as you want to play you games at max, if not high settings.
+If you want to get quite a bit more performance, the next step up would be AMD's RX 5 series or Nvidia's 1050 upwards, which all start at £100+, but lets be honest - at this point you'd probably rather spend a bit more as you want to play your games at max, if not high settings.

 Alternatively, **you could buy a pre-owned older generation graphics card** like the GTX 960+, AMD's R9 series as their performance are closer to GTX 1050 Ti's and AMD's RX570 and RX580 (£100-150) whilst spending less than £60!